The Gluttony Games

 If you're gaining more than three pounds per month, you might be adding fat.
 If you're gaining a lot more than three pounds (like 5-7 per month), reduce the caloric intake.

-Somebody had to say it and it was me.
-I'm tired of seeing young kids with good potential, who are lean and have nice shapes to start with, ruin their bodies by following the bulking advice from self-proclaimed Internet "gurus" who advise them to eat as much food as they can, even junk food if it can help them jack up their calories.
-All this will accomplish is helping them add heaps of fat to their lean bodies.
+I'm tired of seeing kids with potential ruin their bodies by following the bulking advice from Internet gurus who advise them to eat as much as they can – even junk food – if it can help them jack up their calories.
+All this will do is add heaps of fat to their lean bodies.

-I agree that a lot of young lifters don't eat enough to support maximum muscle growth, but eating junk or super-excessive calories isn't the way to go.
-The basic message is good: if you aren't gaining muscle, you're probably not eating enough.
-However, that doesn't mean you should eat too much and it doesn't mean you should eat crap!
+A lot of young lifters don't eat enough to support maximum muscle growth, but eating junk or excessive calories isn't the way to go.
+If you aren't gaining muscle, you're probably not eating enough.